 Career fairs provide an opportunity for students and recent grads to network with employers and learn about internship and career opportunities.
 Many employers enjoy recruiting at job fairs to assess face-to-face whether potential candidates have the communication skills, relevant experiences, and other qualifications needed to advance in their selection process.
 Because you must “work” the fair to make a positive impression with employers, you are strongly encouraged to review the Career Fair Strategies tip sheet when preparing for your first career fair.
 Many employers also participate in virtual career fairs, which allow employers and job seekers to meet in a virtual environment.

 Preparation for a virtual event is quite similar to a traditional career fair.
-Review Attending a Virtual Career Fair for helpful tips for preparing for a career fair on Handshake.
+Connect with a Career Coach for helpful tips for preparing for a career fair on Handshake.
 View the College of Arts and Sciences Career Center fairs.

 For detailed information about these career fairs please click the links: